 I’m not perfect, but I’m trying.
 Slowly but surely I’m learning to remove the bubble wrap and trust that my son will be fine.

-My daughter on the other hand, is only six and I have TWO layers of bubble wrap around her for at least a little while longer...
+My daughter on the other hand, she’s still little and I have TWO layers of bubble wrap around her, for a little while longer at least.